foundryvtt/dnd5e/wiki/Transformation.md

 Once the transformation is no longer required the actor can be changed back using the "Revert Transformation" button in the header of the transformed actor's sheet.
 This will close the transformed sheet, re-open the original sheet, and change any tokens in the scene back to the original actor.

-**Note**: Because core doesn't have the ability to grant players permissions to delete actors, the transformed version of the actor will only be cleaned up if the "Revert Transformation" button is clicked by a GM.
-Otherwise it will remain in the actor's sidebar.
+**Note**: Because the core software doesn't have the ability to grant players permissions to delete actors, the transformed version of the actor will only be cleaned up if the "Revert Transformation" button is clicked by a GM.
+Otherwise it will remain in the actors sidebar.